atzori/atzori.github.io/index.md

 - PC Member of Security &amp; Network Technologies Track of the <a href="http://ciia2013.lewebpro.net/">4th International Conference on Computer Science and Its Applications</a> (CIIA 2013)

 - PC Member of the International Workshop on Privacy and Anonymity in the Information Society (PAIS 2013), in conjunction with EDBT/ICDT (in the PC since its first edition in 2008)

-- Program Committee member (PC Member) of the International Workshop on Spatial and Spatiotemporal Data Mining (SSTDM-12) In Cooperation with IEEE ICDM 2012 (PC member since SSTDM-08)

 - Program Committee member (PC Member) of the 19th Italian Symposium on Advanced Database Systems (SEBD2011)